 If you decide to go with a DSLR or stand-alone camera, our guide to the best cameras for photo booths can help you make the perfect choice.

-#3.
-Stand or tripod
+3. Stand or tripod

 Most open-air photo booths come with their own support system designed to hold them.
 If you’re buying a more economical model or building a DIY photo booth, you may need to choose your own stand or tripod.
 Again, there’s a great range in options out there, but a basic rule of thumb is to choose one with adjustable height that can hold three times the camera’s weight.
 Prices for quality tripods vary from $150-$300.

-#4.
-Lighting
+4. Lighting

-#5.
-Photo booth software
+5. Photo booth software

-Most photo booth software plans will range from $49-$149 per month.
-Keep in mind, you often “get what you pay for” and a photo booth app on the App Store that only costs a few bucks is unlikely to have the features or support you will need for professional use.
+Most professional photo booth software plans range from $49-149 per month.
+Keep in mind, you “get what you pay for.”
+A cheap app on the App Store that only costs a few bucks is highly unlikely to have the advanced processing power, analytics, or reliable offline-queuing support you need for professional use.
+Software is usually priced per booth, with many companies offering month-to-month plans so you only pay when you have events.

-#6.
-Printer & printer media
+6. Printer & printer media

 If you plan to serve weddings, you’ll need a high quality photo printer with at least 300 dpi resolution that can keep up with a line of eager participants.
 You will need to consider factors like print speed, paper sizes, and media cost.
 Quality printers can cost $500 to $1000.
 Ink and photo paper can cost $50 or more per event.

-Pro Tip: Offering prints can affect whether you need to collect sales tax in some states.
+Pro tip: Offering prints can affect whether you need to collect sales tax in some states.
 Digital delivery of photos is more likely to be exempt from sales tax than physical prints.

 FURTHER READING: Buyers Guide: The Top Photo Booth Printers

-#7.
-Travel case
+7. Travel case

 Freestanding photo booths are always portable, but some more than others.
 Make sure to buy a travel case to protect and transport your investment.
 The price for a good, quality case that fits everything is often at least $500.
 You should purchase your travel case from the same vendor as your photo booth to ensure the proper fit.